I recently went on an amazing Bnei Brak food tour at night. I had so much fun and recommend it highly!

 Seeing families with young children and babies in strollers walking at midnight is completely normal here!

 As we made our way down the busy streets on a cool and rainy night, Pini pointed out the local landmarks.
 Bnei Brak is not an 'pretty' city, but it definitely has character!

 Pini entertained us with anecdotes, jokes and insights into the customs of this insulated, but fascinating religious community.
 He explained to us how, by looking at the hair, head covering and clothing of passerbys, one can discern between different types of ultra-orthodox sects.

 The best part of the Bnei Brak food tour is, of course, the food tasting!
-You will be sampling treats at 4 different places with the last stop including a meat meal.
-So do come hungry.
+You will be sampling treats at different places along the way.
+So do come hungry

 Entering Vishnitz Challah Bakery, the aroma of freshly baked challah bread is intoxicating.